Doom (film)

-Doom is a 2005 science fiction action horror film loosely based on id Software's video game series of the same name.
-Directed by Andrzej Bartkowiak, the film stars Karl Urban, Rosamund Pike, Razaaq Adoti, and The Rock.
+Doom is a 2005 science fiction horror film based on the video game series of the same name developed by id Software.
+Directed by Andrzej Bartkowiak, the film stars Karl Urban, Rosamund Pike, and Dwayne "The Rock" Johnson.
 In the film, marines are sent on a rescue mission to a facility on Mars, where they encounter demon-like creatures.

-An international co-production of the United Kingdom, Czech Republic, Germany, and the United States, Doom was theatrically released in the United States on October 21, 2005, to negative reviews.
+An international co-production of the United States, the United Kingdom, Czech Republic, and Germany, Doom was theatrically released in the United States on October 21, 2005, to negative reviews.
 The film was a box office bomb, grossing $58.7 million worldwide against a production budget between $60–70 million.
 In 2019, Universal released a second live-action film direct-to-video titled Doom: Annihilation.

 Plot

 In 2026, the Ark, a wormhole portal to an ancient city on Mars, is discovered deep below the Nevada desert.
 Twenty years later, the 85 personnel at the Union Aerospace Corporation (UAC) research facility on Mars are attacked by an unknown assailant.
 Following a distress call sent by Dr. Carmack, a squad of eight marines are sent to the research facility.
 The team includes squad leader Sgt.
 Asher "Sarge" Mahonin, "Duke", "Goat", "Destroyer", Portman, "Mac", "Kid", and John "Reaper" Grimm.
 They are sent on a search-and-destroy mission to Mars, with UAC only concerned with the retrieval of computer data from their anthropology, archeology, and genetics experiments.

 The team uses the Ark to reach Mars, ordering the Earth site on lockdown.
 Arriving on Mars, they are met by UAC employee "Pinky".
 Reaper finds his twin sister, Dr. Sam Grimm, and escorts her to retrieve the data.
 He learns that a dig site, where their parents were accidentally killed years earlier, was reopened and ancient skeletons of a humanoid race genetically enhanced with an artificial 24th chromosome pair were discovered.

 While searching for survivors in the facility, the marines find a traumatized and injured Dr. Carmack and escort him to the medical lab for treatment, but he later disappears.
 The marines shoot at an unknown creature in the genetics lab that leads them down into the facility's sewer, where it attacks and kills Goat.
 They kill the creature and take it to the medical lab, where Sam performs an autopsy and discovers that its organs are human.
 She and Duke witness Goat resurrecting and killing himself by smashing his head against a reinforced window.
 The two are attacked by a creature which they soon deduce is a mutated Dr. Carmack.